karrirasinmaki/blackpepperswing-www/pages/pages-root-folder/index.md

 <div class="text-center">
   <a href="{{ site.baseurl }}/courses" class="button">Check the courses</a>
   <p>
-  Lindy hop on 5 levels, Tap dancing, Solo Jazz and Slow dancing is on menu.<br/>
+  We offer Lindy hop on 5 levels, Tap dancing, Solo Jazz and Slow dancing.<br/>
   Registration is open!
   </p>
 </div>